Retiring in Europe: Long-Stay Visa Options (2026)

 Can I retire in Europe with just Social Security?

 It depends on the country.
-Portugal’s D7 visa requires only about €870/month — within reach for many Social Security recipients.
-Spain’s threshold (~€2,400/month) is higher.
-The average US Social Security benefit in 2026 is around $1,900/month, which works for Portugal and Greece but may fall short for Spain or Italy without additional income.
+Portugal’s D7 visa requires only about €870 per month, within reach for many Social Security recipients.
+Spain’s threshold is higher at about €2,400 per month.
+The average US Social Security benefit in 2026 is around $1,900 per month, which works for Portugal and Greece but may fall short for Spain or Italy without additional income.

 Which European country is easiest to retire to?

-Portugal is widely considered the easiest — lowest income requirement (~€870/month), large English-speaking expat community, affordable cost of living, and a clear path to citizenship after 5 years.
+Portugal is widely considered the easiest, with the lowest income requirement (about €870 per month via the D7 visa), a large English-speaking expat community, affordable cost of living outside Lisbon, and a clear path to citizenship after 5 years.

 Do I need to buy property to retire in Europe?

-How long does the visa process take?
+How long does the European retirement visa process take?

 🌍 Plan Your Europe Move